capocchi/MarkovLumping/README.md

 ```
 python main_matrix.py 4 uniform 4x4_0.1.dat uniform 0.1
 ```

+See the main_matrix.py header to have more details concerning the possible options.

+## Best partition k=n-1 (Table 1)

 <!---
 main_matrix.py is the main file that conducts the experiments from the beginning.